FYC: The Westerlies

 Andy Clausen, Addison Maye-Saxon, Riley Mulherkar & Chloe Rowlands, Arrangers (The Westerlies)

-The opening track of the album begins with a memorable show of technical bravado and a swarm of insistent, bubbling sixteenth notes that buoy up this rugged rendition of the little-heard but still thunderous 19th-century Sacred Harp song “Fight On.”
+“Fight On” reimagines the 1859 Shape Note hymn through the kaleidoscope lens of The Westerlies.
+The opening track from their 2025 album “Paradise” begins with a memorable show of technical bravado and a swarm of insistent, bubbling sixteenth notes that buoy up this rugged rendition of the little-heard but still thunderous 19th-century Sacred Harp song.

 As the source melody is passed around the quartet, the trumpet ostinato stubbornly drives forward, its motif uncannily mirroring the jab and pluck of a banjo.